 Seeing the Christmas Decorations in Dyker Heights Brooklyn

 The first part of the walk was nice and quiet, not many people and there were still some nice light displays, some even had Christmas music playing.
-Then as I continued my walk, more houses were decorated and I started to run into more people.
+Then as I continued my walk, more Dyker Heights homes were decorated and I started to run into more people.
 You do need to be careful crossing the streets as there are also people who drive to see the lights, and they may not be looking out for pedestrians!
 The most decorated block was closed off to cars, which was good because it was filled with people.

-I spent a good hour looking at all the lights, and I probably could have taken more time to appreciate the details and seen more.
+I spent a good hour looking at all the crazy Christmas lights, and I probably could have taken more time to appreciate the details and seen more.
 A lot of the displays are animated (I should have taken some video) and many play music.
 I saw several nativity scenes and lots of reindeer and Santas.
 One house even had a “real” Santa for kids to visit and another had Elmo.
 Some houses were also collecting money for charities.

 Expert Tips for Visiting the Dyker Heights Christmas Lights: